 Help Us Fix the System

-PUTTING DISTRICT 4 FIRST
+PUTTING DISTRICT FOUR FIRST

 Families in Maryland’s Fourth Congressional District need reliable systems, smart investments, and accountable government.
 Rising costs, outdated infrastructure, poor healthcare access, and underfunded schools show the gap between planning and results.

 With experience working in these systems, I know how funding decisions affect communities.
-I’m running for Congress to make sure public funds are used efficiently and transparently to create real opportunities for every family in District 4.
+I’m running for Congress to make sure public funds are used efficiently and transparently to create real opportunities for every family in District Four.

 My Journey, Our Fight